Versant Ventures

 Series C in 2007

-Ablation Frontiers, Inc. is a medical device company located in Carlsbad, California, focused on developing solutions for individuals with atrial fibrillation (AF) and other cardiac arrhythmias.
-The company offers a range of products, including mapping and ablation catheters, as well as radiofrequency generators and accessories, aimed at assisting healthcare professionals in effectively treating these conditions.
-In 2006, Ablation Frontiers received CE Mark certification to market its catheter system and GENiusâ„¢ Radiofrequency Generator in the European Union for treating supraventricular arrhythmias and atrioventricular node ablation.
-Currently, the company is conducting a clinical trial under a United States Food and Drug Administration investigational device exemption to seek approval for its catheter system to address permanent, long-standing, persistent, and chronic AF in the United States, where its products are not yet approved for marketing or sales.
+Ablation Frontiers, Inc. is a medical device company located in Carlsbad, California, focused on developing innovative solutions for individuals suffering from atrial fibrillation (AF) and other cardiac arrhythmias.
+The company specializes in manufacturing mapping and ablation catheters, radiofrequency generators, and related accessories designed to assist healthcare professionals in effectively treating these conditions.
+In 2006, Ablation Frontiers received CE Mark approval to market its catheter system and the GENius Radiofrequency Generator in the European Union for the treatment of supraventricular arrhythmias and atrioventricular node ablation.
+Currently, the company is conducting a clinical trial under a United States Food and Drug Administration investigational device exemption to secure approval for its catheter system for use in chronic AF in the U.S. However, its products are not yet approved for marketing or sales in the United States.

 CELLutions Biosystems